YuriPaglierani/Diffusion_Equation_Analysis_Stanford_Bunny_Mesh/README.md

 ## Things to Try
   Integrate Recurrent Neural Networks (RNNs) to improve temporal modeling.

   Compress the graph, iterate through the latent representation, and decompress when needed.

   Develop a framework for inverse problems, such as automatically estimating the diffusion coefficient 𝐷

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.

+## Contacts
   If you have any questions or suggestions, feel free to contact me on LinkedIn (Yuri Paglierani)

 ## Visualization